zerkman/zzlib/README.md

 ```
 -- import the zzlib library
 zzlib = require("zzlib")

--- read the file into a string
-local file,err = io.open("input.gz","rb")
+...

-if not file then error(err) end
+if use_gzip then
-local input = file:read("*a")
-file:close()

--- get the unpacked contents of the file in the 'output' string
+  -- unpack the gzip input data to the 'output' string
-local output = zzlib.gunzip(input)
+  output = zzlib.gunzip(input)
+else
+  -- unpack the zlib input data to the 'output' string
+  output = zzlib.inflate(input)
+end
 ```